thuliteio/thulite.io/content/docs/start-here/installation/index.md

 You can run `create-hyas` anywhere on your machine, so there’s no need to create a new empty directory for your project before you begin.
 If you don’t have an empty directory yet for your new project, the wizard will help create one for you automatically.

-If all goes well, you should see a “Ready for liftoff!” message followed by some recommended “Next steps”. `cd` into your new project directory to begin using Hyas.
+If all goes well, you should see a "Done" message followed by some recommended "Next steps".

 ## 2. Install dependencies

-If you skipped the `npm install` step during the `create-hyas` wizard, then be sure to install your dependencies before continuing.
+`cd` into your new project directory to begin using Hyas.
+Install your dependencies before continuing.

 {{< tabs "install-dependencies" >}}
 {{< tab "npm" >}}